heavenstime/gSmooth/README.md

 # gaussSmooth
 * The programs are licenced by GPL v3.
-* Gaussian smoothing (with x and y-directional differential and LOG) are approximately calculated by using sliding discrete Fourier transform of order P (= 1, 2, 3, 4, 5, or 6).
+* Gaussian smoothing (with x and y-directional differential and LOG (Laplacian of Gaussian) are approximately calculated by using sliding discrete Fourier transform of order P (= 1, 2, 3, 4, 5, or 6).
 * Let M, N, and K be the numbers of pixcels for vertical, horizontal, and window sizes, then the calculation complexity is (M + K) * (N + K) * P.

 ## File for the explanation of the algorithm.